lasyard/lasys/README.md

-define('PUB_DIR', 'pub');         // The dir of public assets. define('VIEW_DIR', 'views');      // The dir of view files. define('ACTIONS_DIR', 'actions'); // The dir of actions.
+define('PUB_DIR', 'pub');         // The dir of public assets. define('VIEW_DIR', 'views');      // The dir of view files. define('ACTIONS_DIR', 'actions'); // The dir of actions. define('SITE', 'unknown');        // For multi-site deployment.
 ```

+The values defined above are also the default values.